tencentyun/intlcloud-documents/yehe_doc/管理与支持/计费相关/购买指南/代金券_intl_en.md

 ![](https://qcloudimg.tencent-cloud.cn/raw/c1226e6e611183dfd820d32fd24314cb.png)
 - Unused: The voucher is unused (has a positive balance remaining).
 - Applicable products: The voucher can only be used to pay for CVM, TencentDB for MySQL, or CBS.
-- Scenarios: The voucher can be applied to both prepaid and pay-as-you-go payments.
+- Scenario: The voucher can be applied to both prepaid and pay-as-you-go payments.
 - Minimum spend: The voucher does not have a minimum spend requirement.
 - Validity period: The voucher is valid from 2022-06-23 00:00:00 to 2022-08-22 23:59:59.
-- Number of uses: The voucher can be used multiple times until it expires or its balance becomes zero.
+- Number of uses: The voucher is reusable and can be used multiple times until it expires or its balance becomes zero.

 ## Using Promo Vouchers